godotengine/godot-docs/classes/class_basematerial3d.rst

 **Inherited By:** :ref:`ORMMaterial3D<class_ORMMaterial3D>`, :ref:`StandardMaterial3D<class_StandardMaterial3D>`

-Default 3D rendering material.
+Abstract base class for defining the 3D rendering properties of meshes.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-This provides a default material with a wide variety of rendering features and properties without the need to write shader code.
+This class serves as a default material with a wide variety of rendering features and properties without the need to write shader code.
 See the tutorial below for details.

 .. rst-class:: classref-introduction-group

 Tutorials
 ---------

-- :doc:`Standard Material 3D <../tutorials/3d/standard_material_3d>`
+- :doc:`Standard Material 3D and ORM Material 3D <../tutorials/3d/standard_material_3d>`

 .. rst-class:: classref-reftable-group